SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/troubleshooting.md

 ##### When I install the SDK, Eclipse complains about compatibility problems

-Make sure that you use the **Target Platform** preferences page to install the SDK as described in the instructions. **Install New Software** installs software into your running Eclipse IDE, but you need to install the SDK as a separate server software.
+Make sure that you use the **Target Platform** preferences page to install the SDK as described in the instructions. **Install New Software** installs software into your running Eclipse IDE, but you must install the SDK as a separate server software.

 ##### I get "Expected to find an object at table index" when running a microservice or application